stevensouza/camel/README.md

 * **kafka** - running kafka.
 Put local host ip in [kafka_experiment1.yml](https://github.com/stevensouza/camel/blob/master/docker/kafka_experiment1.yml) and run the following command (it will start up kafka and zookeeper. kafka will be on localhost:9092 as you can see in application.properties)
   * docker-compose -f kafka_experiment1.ymll up -d
 * **mongodb** -  Run the following or start up mongodb in some other way on localhost and port 27017
+  * docker run --name mongo-xenial -d mongo:4.0-xenial
-  * docker run --name mongo-camel -p 27017:27017  -d mongo
+  * Note i didn't need to expose the port though if for some reason the above doesn't work try: docker run --name mongo-xenial -p 27017:27017 -d mongo:4.0-xenial
   * To see data in mongodb
-    * docker run -it --link=mongo-camel  mongo /bin/bash
+    * docker run -it --link=mongo-xenial  mongo:4.0-xenial /bin/bash
     * From Shell
       * To run program that allows for executing mongodb commands execute:
         * mongo mongodb:27017